 If your goal is to create a dental practice that will increase the number of affluent patients, concierge dentistry may be a specialty practice to consider.

-The Right Trends for Your Practice
+Following the Right Trends for Your Practice

 No matter which trends end up sticking to your long term plan for success, your commitment to continuous improvement could be enough to keep patients attracted and loyal to your dental practice.
 In an industry where evolving technology can mean less anxiety, pain, costs or discomfort, patients may want to know you’re open to improvements and willing to change.